-- There are no historic properties in the West Ramp area of Selfridge ANG Base, and therefore development activities within the West Ramp area would have no effect on historic properties. - 11 Alternative 2 development projects at the East Ramp of Selfridge ANG Base would require - renovations to contributing buildings within the NRHP-eligible Cantonment Area Historic - District and new construction in and within the viewshed of the district.
-Specific impacts to - contributing resources of the historic district include the following: - Hangar 9 (constructed in 1932, contributing) would be renovated for FMS F-16 squadron operations, classrooms for flying training, aircraft egress system maintenance, and maintenance debrief areas. - Buildings 117 and 120 (two warehouses constructed in 1932, contributing) would be subject to minor interior renovations for F-16 shops. - Hangar 7 (constructed in 1932, contributing) would be used for F-16 maintenance functions. - Two RSSs would be located to the east of Hangar 9 within the historic district and house four networked training devices plus a Unit Training Device that would require pads and power. - Construction near but outside the district boundaries would include construction of 9 new sunshades south of an existing row of 12 sunshades and renovation of Building 158 (constructed in 1992, not eligible). - The proposed renovations of contributing historic properties are primarily limited to interior 27 alterations that are not expected to substantially alter the exterior appearances of the 28 resources.
-Based on current project planning information, the renovation projects would not 29 alter character-defining features of Hangars 7 or 9 or Buildings 117 or 120 that make them 30 31 contributing resources of the Cantonment Area Historic District.
-Thus, the renovation projects are expected to result in no adverse effects.
-In the event that Alternative 2 is selected, the DAF 32 would engage in additional consultation with the Michigan SHPO to ensure that the renovation 33 projects are carried out in accordance with the Secretary of the Interior's Standards for the 34 Treatment of Historic Properties (NPS, 2017).
-Under consultation with the Michigan SHPO, new 35 construction under Alternative 2 in and near the Cantonment Area Historic District would be of 36 a scale and nature compatible with the historic and current use of the area by the Michigan 37 ANG and, thus, would result in no adverse visual effects to the historic district.
-38 - Both the Cantonment Area Historic District and the 400-Series Housing Historic District, which - 40 in total include 96 contributing buildings, are located within the 65 dB DNL contour for - Alternative 2 and would be subject to noise effects.
+There are no historic properties in the West Ramp area of Selfridge ANG Base, and therefore development activities within the West Ramp area would have no effect on historic properties.

+Alternative 2 development projects at the East Ramp of Selfridge ANG Base would require renovations to contributing buildings within the NRHP-eligible Cantonment Area Historic District and new construction in and within the viewshed of the district (Figure 4.7-2).
+Specific impacts to contributing resources of the historic district include the following:

+- Hangar 9 (constructed in 1932, contributing) would be renovated for FMS F-16 squadron operations, classrooms for flying training, aircraft egress system maintenance, and maintenance debrief areas. - Buildings 117 and 120 (two warehouses constructed in 1932, contributing) would be subject to minor interior renovations for F-16 shops. - Hangar 7 (constructed in 1932, contributing) would be used for F-16 maintenance functions. - Two RSSs would be located to the east of Hangar 9 within the historic district and house four networked training devices plus a Unit Training Device that would require pads and power. - Construction near but outside the district boundaries would include construction of 9 new sunshades south of an existing row of 12 sunshades and renovation of Building 158 (constructed in 1992, not eligible). - The proposed renovations of contributing historic properties are primarily limited to interior alterations that are not expected to substantially alter the exterior appearances of the resources.
+Based on current project planning information, the renovation projects would not alter character-defining features of Hangars 7 or 9 or Buildings 117 or 120 that make them contributing resources of the Cantonment Area Historic District.
+Thus, the renovation projects would result in no adverse effects to the historic district.
+In the event that

+Alternative 2 is selected, the DAF would ensure that the renovation projects are carried out in accordance with the Secretary of the Interior's Standards for the Treatment of Historic Properties (NPS, 2017).
+New construction under Alternative 2 in and near the Cantonment Area Historic District would be of a scale and nature compatible with the historic and current use of the area by the MIANG and, thus, would result in no adverse visual effects to the historic district.

+Both the Cantonment Area Historic District and the 400-Series Housing Historic District, which in total include 96 contributing buildings, are located within the DNL 65 dB contour for Alternative 2 and would be subject to noise effects.
 These two properties are considered "noise sensitive areas," as defined in paragraph 11-5b(10) of FAA Order 1050.1F.
-The majority of the 400-Series Housing Historic District falls between the 65 dB DNL and 70 dB DNL contours, while the majority of the Cantonment Area Historic District falls between the 70 dB DNL and 75 dB DNL contours.
+The majority of the 400-Series Housing Historic District falls between the DNL 65 dB and DNL 70 dB contours, while the majority of the Cantonment Area Historic District falls between the DNL 70 dB and DNL 75 dB contours.
 However, NRHP eligibility of the historic properties is based, in large part, on their association with an active ANG installation at which jet aircraft historically and routinely operate(d), thus the increased noise levels would not adversely affect the historic setting of the resources.